MaxSmile/Vasilkoff.com/COMPANY.INFO.md

 Contacts: maxim@vasilkoff.com, +35796253566

-# Vasilkoff Ltd: Software Development Services
+# Vasilkoff Ltd: Web and Apps Development Services

 ## Competitive Rates and Pricing for Superior Service

-At Vasilkoff Ltd, we offer competitive rates and pricing models tailored to provide superior service in software development.
+At Vasilkoff Ltd, we offer competitive rates and pricing models tailored to provide superior service in mobile apps and web-development.
 Our expertise spans both outsourcing and outstaffing, offering flexible solutions to meet your unique needs.

 ### Outsourcing Services